Cimarron Canyon State Park

 Cimarron Canyon State Park is a state park of New Mexico, United States, located 3 mi east of Eagle Nest in the Colin Neblett Wildlife Area.
 The park extends for 8 mi along the Cimarron Canyon between Tolby Creek and Ute Park.
 The Palisades Sill forms spectacular cliffs above the Cimarron River here.
+The park is popular for trout fishing in the Cimarron River and its tributaries Clear Creek and Tolby Creek.